 Ceviche origin

-The history and origin of ceviche date back to the pre-Columbian cultures of the Peruvian coast, particularly the Mochica, which preserved fish with chicha (a fermented corn beverage) and salt.
+The history and origin of ceviche date back to the pre-Columbian cultures of the Peruvian coast.
+But, answering the question specifically, where is Ceviche from?
+It comes from the Mochica pre-Inca culture, which preserved fish with chicha (a fermented corn beverage) and salt.
 With the arrival of the Spaniards, lime was incorporated into the ceviche recipe, leading to the modern version we know today.
 This fusion of techniques and flavors is a testament to Peru's rich cultural history.

 Peru's flagship dish